-A recent report suggests that the global outsourcing market in 2019 peaked at USD 92.5 billion.
-With the advance in technology that encourages remote work culture, the scope of outsourcing is likely to continue growing in the future.
+A recent report suggests that the global outsourcing market in 2019 peaked at USD $92.5 billion.
+With advancements in technology that encourage remote work culture, the scope of outsourcing is likely to continue growing in the future.

-But as in other areas of business, outsourcing isn’t entirely free of problems.
-For instance, over the years, several North American businesses have realized that outsourcing to far-flung locations such as India or the Philippines is not as cost-efficient as it was made to be.
+However, as in other areas of business, outsourcing isn’t entirely free of problems.
+For instance, over the years, several North American businesses have realized that outsourcing to far-flung locations such as India is not as cost-efficient as it was made to be.
 Thankfully, nearshoring has emerged as a more viable outsourcing option for a majority of small and middle-sized businesses.

 Do they have a North American base?

 Several of our clients who come to us for nearshoring solutions complain that it’s a huge liability to manage their software development teams in India or China.
-There are many reasons for this such as the time zone difference, cultural barriers, and infrastructure problems.
+There are many reasons for this, such as the time zone differences, cultural barriers, and infrastructure problems.

 When considering a nearshore partner, ask yourself — do they have a strong North American presence?
 The affirmative answer to this question not only helps you overcome the above-mentioned problems, it gives you the operational flexibility of low-touch change management.